strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.26-to-beta.md

 ---
 title: Migrate to v3.0.0-beta.x - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application to v3.0.0-beta.x.
+description: Learn how you can migrate your Strapi application to v3.0.0-beta.x.
 ---

 # Migration Guide